ReduxFlakes/website/src/journey/now.md

 ## Checkup

 <dl>
+<dt>Celer</dt>
+<dd>I've decided to scrap the idea of porting the app to WinUI3 and so I'm now slowly fixing and improving the current WPF app for a future beta release.</dd>
 <dt>YouTube Channel</dt>
-  <dd>I've came back on doing content for my YouTube channel, most recently uploaded my [second OSM episode](https://youtu.be/DTzlX3_R-WY).</dd>
+  <dd>Recently finished a remaster of Eastern Wind that was requested by a subscriber.
+[Watch it!](https://youtu.be/RIWzSQIoaHQ).</dd>
 </dl>

 ## What I've been playing

-1. The Finals
-2. Counter Strike 2 (mostly competitive and deathmatch)
-3. Infinitode 2 - The chiptune selection is amazing
+1. Zenless Zone Zero - Saw some of my friends playing it and I'm loving it so far!
-4. Genshin Impact - Came back to the game after my friends _forced_ me to play it
+2. Genshin Impact - Came back to the game after my friends _forced_ me to play it
-5. Mindustry - When I don't have any motivation to do anything
-6. GTA IV - probably my favorite GTA game
-7. GTA V
+3. Counter Strike 2 (mostly competitive and deathmatch)
+4. Infinitode 2 - The chiptune selection is amazing
+5. The Finals

 ## What I've been watching

 - Instagram and YouTube slop
+- Lain with a friend of mine

 ## What I'm Listening